Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Dropping a Tip
 --------------

 You tell the robot to discard a used tip by calling the :py:meth:`.InstrumentContext.drop_tip` method.
 This method automatically drops a tip in the on-deck trash bin.
-It also lets you set a specific drop location.
+The optional ``location`` argument also lets you set a specific tip drop position.
 This code builds on the pick up command by including ``drop_tip()``.

 .. code-block:: python